BlessedRebuS/RISCV-Attacks/README.md

 This means that **the Speculative Prefetching is exploitable** and Spectre can be exploited on some RISC-V processors.
 On some specific CPUs it is present the limited speculation that mitigates this attacks.

+# Case of Study: Monte Cimone's RISC-V

+On the Monte Cimone's RISC-V cluster it is present the [SiFive U74-MC](https://starfivetech.com/uploads/u74mc_core_complex_manual_21G1.pdf).
+As the manual says and [as reported from the SiFive statement](https://www.sifive.com/blog/sifive-statement-on-meltdown-and-spectre), the IP core is not allowed to perform speculative execution:

+"_Meltdown attacks (CVE-2017-5754) rely upon speculative access to memory that the processor does not have permission to access; our processors do not perform this form of speculation.
+The Spectre attacks (CVE-2017-5753 and CVE-2017-5715) rely upon speculative memory accesses causing cache state transitions; our processors do not speculatively refill or evict data cache lines._"